 You must make a claim within three years of the date of the accident.
 It is best to make a compensation claim with the assistance of a lawyer.

 Shine Lawyers work on a No Win No Fee basis for all workers’ compensation claims.
 This means you will only pay our legal fees if we win your case at the end of the process.
-Learn more about how we'll handle your case with our step-by-step guide to compensation claims:
+Learn more about how we'll handle your case with our step-by-step guide to compensation claims below.

 How compensation is calculated